 This article is part of our Yahoo DFS Baseball series.

-All 30 teams are set to take the diamond Tuesday, leaving us with a bevy of options to sift through on Yahoo.
-Let's try to help narrow down the field by highlighting some pitchers and hitters who could exploit favorable matchups.
+There will be no day games Tuesday, leaving us with a loaded night on Yahoo.
+With so many pitchers and hitters to consider, let's try to help narrow down the field by highlighting some players who could exploit favorable matchups.

 Stacks to Consider